Jacob Stallings Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 20th-ranked team ERA across all league pitching staffs (4.38).
+- The Red Sox's 4.47 team ERA ranks 23rd among all league pitching staffs.

-- Red Sox pitchers combine to surrender 100 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (104 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.